mhinz/vim-grepper/README.md

 ## Intro

-This plugin makes searching in files easier then ever!
+This plugin makes searching in files easier than ever!

 It supports many common grep tools ([ag](https://github.com/ggreer/the_silver_searcher),